 Ross Hill Wines has long been committed to sustainability and has introduced measures to reduce the company’s carbon footprint, such as efficient use of operational resources, decreasing tractor hours and installing solar power.
 After six years of hard work, dedication and determination, Ross Hill Wines was recognised in 2016 as the only wine company, registered with the Australian Federal Government as an NCOS certified carbon neutral winery.
+This has been superceded by the Climate Active Program.

 The winery plays host to two superb Long Lunch functions throughout the year in spring and autumn.
 On these celebratory days up to 180 guests enjoy a feast prepared by renowned chefs.
 The menu is a perfect pairing of scrumptious food with generous splashes of mouth-watering Ross Hill wine.